The Best State Parks Near Orlando

 Ellie Schiller Homosassa Springs Wildlife State Park

-Your family can reach this state park near Orlando during a 1 hour and 45-minute drive.
+This state park near Orlando is about an hour and forty-five minutes away from the city.
 This state park is a sanctuary for wildlife that can’t survive out in the wild.

 Your family can learn more about the wildlife in this park during park tours and educational programs.
 I also recommend hiking at least one of the trails during your visit.